-The upcoming elections on May 9, 2022 may result to developments that may impact the Company's operations.
-There can be no assurance that any future administration will continue to implement the economic policies favored by the previous administration.
+The elections held on May 9, 2022, resulting in the presidential appointment of Ferdinand R, Marcos Jr., may result to developments that may impact the Company's operations.
+There can be no assurance that newly-installed administration will continue to implement the economic policies favored by the previous administration.
 Major deviations from the policies of the previous administration or fundamental change of direction, including with respect to Philippine foreign policy, may lead to an increase in political or social uncertainty and instability.
 Any potential instability could have an adverse effect on the Philippine economy, which may impact the Company's business, prospects, financial condition and results of operations.